Walking el Camino de Santiago: Routes, Costs, and Maps

 Map of the Camino de Santiago

-If you are looking for a map with the different routes, here is a map by one of our trekking partners, Pilgrim Travels:
+If you are looking for a map of the different routes, here is a map by one of our trekking partners, Pilgrim Travels:

 Map of the Camino de Santiago